 As soon as she got home, lo and behold, the shepherd girl was able to speak and call out for her mother.
 Despite this miracle the mother told the girl there would be no bread, as she was well aware.
 Still, they went looking for it and, you guessed it, they found bread enough for themselves and the whole village.

-Whether or not you believe in legends (and in this one in particular) I always find them interesting because I see them as important cultural aspects of a country and its people.
+Whether or not you believe in legends (and in this one in particular) I always find them interesting because I see them as important cultural aspect of a country and its people.

 You’ll find this “pattern” of legend in other places, both in Portugal and in other countries, mostly connected to religion and religious monuments.
 Are they just pure invention, stories that somehow travelled from one country to another and were altered as time went by?
 Are they somehow the remains of a time of miracles and heroes and actually have some truth to them?